emca-it/EnergySOAR/05-0-0-User_guide/05-0-0-User_guide.md

 The management page is accessible from the header menu through the Admin > Profiles menu and required a use with the manageProfile permission (refer to the section above).

-TheHive comes with default profiles but they can be updated and removed (if not used).
+Energy SOAR comes with default profiles but they can be updated and removed (if not used).
 New profiles can be created.

 ![](/media/05-2-0-profiles-list.png)